James Orengo: Early life and education

-Life as an activist
+Career

+Activism

 Orengo has been known as a political activist since his days as a student leader at the university.
 He led fellow students in many protests fighting against issues that he felt needed changing both at the university level and at the national level.
 He was also among the most prominent critics and activists against the single-party regime.
 Alongside Raila and other notable politicians, Orengo agitated for multiparty democracy, a new constitution, and free and fair elections, among other issues of public interest.

-Orengo says that being an activist has not always been easy and sometimes he had to flee the country for his own good.
-He was exiled in Tanzania, Uganda and Zimbabwe in the early 1980s to escape the repressive Kanu regime.
+Orengo says that being an activist has not always been easy, and sometimes he had to flee the country for his own good.
+He was exiled in Tanzania, Uganda, and Zimbabwe in the early 1980s to escape the repressive Kanu regime.

 An attempted coup against Tanzania's President Julius Nyerere in 1964 would come back to haunt Orengo in the early 1980s.
 He was repatriated alongside Kenya Air Force soldiers who had tried to oust President Moi in 1982 in a swap with Tanzanian soldiers who had escaped to Kenya.
 He describes the journey from Namanga to Naivasha prison in a police lorry as a harrowing experience.
 He was kept in Kamiti and Naivasha's maximum prisons.
 At some point, he shared the cell with the 1982 attempted coup leader Hezekiah Ochuka.
 "It was a journey to hell.
 We were beaten and subjected to all manner of abuse.
-You were expected to keep your head between your legs throughout the entire harrowing journey", he recalls.
+You were expected to keep your head between your legs throughout the entire harrowing journey," he recalls.

 For his constant agitation, the government decreed he would not be allowed to undertake his pupilage in Nairobi after completing his law degree.
 He ended up in Kericho.
 However, even when he was away from the capital, his activism was felt at the State House.
 He was instrumental in organizing countrywide demonstrations in the wake of politician J.M.
 Kariuki's brutal murder in 1975.

-Reforms and multi-party democracy
+Advocating for constitutional reforms and multi-party democracy

 Orengo became well known for his fight against the unjust rule and spent several years in detention as a result.
 He was, together with six other MPs, part of the Seven Bearded Sisters.
-Orengo along with Michael Kijana Wamalwa, Kiraitu Murungi, Raila Odinga, Paul Muite were among the Young Turks who along with Jaramogi Oginga Odinga, Masinde Muliro and Martin Shikuku brought about what was termed as Kenya's second liberation.
-They formed the formidable Forum for the Restoration of Democracy(FORD), a vehicle that nearly pushed KANU the ruling party out of power in the 1992 general election.
+Orengo, along with Michael Kijana Wamalwa, Kiraitu Murungi, Raila Odinga, and Paul Muite, was among the Young Turks who, along with Jaramogi Oginga Odinga, Masinde Muliro, and Martin Shikuku, brought about what was termed as Kenya's second liberation.
+They formed the formidable Forum for the Restoration of Democracy (FORD), a vehicle that nearly pushed KANU, the ruling party, out of power in the 1992 general election.
 He is a founding member of Muungano wa Mageuzi (Movement for Change), a cross-party lobby group.